stevenc49/stevenc49.github.io/_problems/setMatrixZeros.md

 {% endhighlight %}

-This is because when you do it inplace, it will zero out some cells and the helper function will be called on those ones you "accidentally" zeroed out.
+This is because when you do it inplace, it will zero out some cells and the helper function will be called on those ones you already zeroed out.

 {% highlight python %}